spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 identically zero background data will always be evaluated and will supersede the user request when applicable.

-The final background determination algorithm, **Background Algorithm 3**, is the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is *only* invoked if the special case identically zero algorithm has not been applied, the user has not requested that only the sigma-clipped statistics algorithm be computed, and the
+The final background determination algorithm, **Background Algorithm 3**, the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is *only* invoked if the special case identically zero algorithm has not been applied, the user has not requested that only the sigma-clipped statistics algorithm be computed, and the